MicrosoftDocs/dynamics365smb-docs/financials/finance-setup-vat.md

 * Verify VAT registration numbers

 ## Use the VAT Setup assisted setup guide to set up VAT (recommended)
-We recommend that you use the VAT Setup assisted setup guide to set up VAT in Financials.
+We recommend that you use the VAT Setup assisted setup guide to set up VAT in [!INCLUDE[d365fin](includes/d365fin_md.md)].

 To start the assisted setup guide, follow these steps:
 1. In the top right corner, choose the **Search for Page or Report** icon, enter **Assisted Setup**.